stoeps13/connections-doc/source/admin/install/cp_install_sizing_for_production.md

 For the optimal production scenario, we recommend at least three masters.

+!!! note
-**Note:** Before you create your environment, be sure that you provision your cluster in a way that it can scale, so that you'll be able to add more nodes of any type later.
+    Before you create your environment, be sure that you provision your cluster in a way that it can scale, so that you'll be able to add more nodes of any type later.

 |Maximum Number of Nodes in Cluster|Resource Requirements|AWS Equivalent|
 |----------------------------------|---------------------|--------------|